pradeepviswa/notes/DevOps-Monitoring/03-exporters.md

 > On prometheus install exporter

 ## types of exporters
-1. node exporter: thsi will collect server level metrics like CPU, RAM, DISK
+1. **node exporter**: thsi will collect server level metrics like CPU, RAM, DISK
-2. Database exporter: this is used to monitor databases. for this we have exporters like
+2. **Database exporter**: this is used to monitor databases. for this we have exporters like
    -  MySQL exporter
    -  MongoDB exporter
-3. Blackvbox exporter: this checks endpoint availability.
+3. **Blackbox exporter**: this checks endpoint availability.
 It checks whether website up or down, API working or not, etc.

 ## node exporter